Eckstein Middle School

 • Note: Ms. Tai will not process any elective changes during the first week of school

-• 9/8 – 9/10/25: Semester 1 elective change request process opens.
+• Week of 9/7: Semester 1 elective change request process opens.

 Graphic of a paint palette and paintbrush

-• Fine Arts is not required for rising 8th graders in 2025-2026.
+• Fine Arts is not required for 8th graders only in 2025-2026.
+It is required for students in 6th and 7th grades (2025-2026 school year).

 • Fine Arts courses include: music (band, choir, orchestra, guitar), visual arts, ceramics, and theater.